Research & Policy Analyst

 - Build and maintain good working relationships with partner organizations and stakeholders.

-– Support Outreach & Policy public programs, campaigns, and other matters as needed.
+- Support the Outreach & Programs Dept.’s public events, campaigns, and other matters as needed.

-– Contribute to NY4P’s communications in collaboration with the Director of Communications.
+- Contribute to NY4P’s social media, print, radio and TV communications in collaboration with Communications Dept. staff.

 - Present to NY4P’s Board of Directors and Policy Committee on relevant issues and work projects/products as required.